Luka98122/Internet-Tester/README.md

 This program pings servers and diagnoses internet outages at home.

 **Todo list:**
-* Handle exception
+* Handle exception - Done.
-* Output, padding
+* Output, padding - Done.
-* Tell the user there's an error if one of the devices takes too long to ping
+* Tell the user there's an error if one of the devices takes too long to ping - Done